The Lion (film): Plot

 The proud son and heir of a local Masai tribal chief has become enamored of Tina, having observed the almost magical connection between Tina and King.
 Hunting lions with only a spear and shield is how young men prove their valor, and this young man has not yet killed one.
 The chief is very old and becomes sick from a wound he received years before in a lion hunt.
 As local custom dictates, the old man is left in the bush to die, a fate which he accepts without complaint.
 But Hayward is horrified by his abandonment and even more shocked when Tina and Christine support leaving the chief where he is.
 Hayward insists against everyone's protests that the chief should be brought to their compound for treatment, though the camp's worker Kihero begs him not to, as their tribes are enemies.

 The tribe believes the old chief is dead and proceeds with the ceremony to elevate his son as the new chief.
 At the ceremony, all the young people dance hypnotically in a courtship ritual and Hayward sees that Tina wants to join in, becoming as frenzied as the other youths.
 The young chief formally requests Tina's hand in marriage in front of the entire tribe.
 Just at this moment, the old chief rushes back into the village, denouncing his son and driving him from the village.

 Enraged at Hayward's interference, the young man kills Kihero and seeks out King.
 Tina commands King to kill Kihero's murderer and a ferocious fight ensues.
-Bullitt is forced to shoot King, and the young warrior is killed too.
-Finally even Bullitt can see that this is not a fit environment to raise Tina, and he accepts that he has lost Christine as well.
+Bullitt is forced to shoot King, but it is too late.
+The young warrior is killed too.
+Finally even Bullit can see that this is not a fit environment to raise Tina, and he accepts that he has lost Christine as well.
 Hayward's reunited family flies home to America to start a new life together.